AndikaEsPe/JadePanda/README.md

 - 16th March 2022: Add some attributes to the database for better functionality
 - 4th May 2022: Added views folder using create-react-app
 - 5th May 2022: Trial connection between views and controllers
-- 6th May 2022: Restructure Database
+- 6th - 8th May 2022: Restructure database and design API in controllers

 ### In Local folder:
 1. Start postgres server, create database